Debraheem/Massive_star_binaries/Lab3.md

           vals(1) = 0
        endif
     ```
     Here `names(1) = 'abh'` is the name of the extra column that will be saved in the `binary_history.data` file and `val(1)` contains the data of the same column, i.e., the value of the spin of the black hole `abh`.
-As you can see, we till the black hole does not accrete any mass, we set this to zero.
+As you can see, we set this to zero until the black hole begins to accrete mass.

 6. Once the black hole begins to accrete mass, its spin will increase.
 To evolve the spin of the black hole (in accordance with the discussion earlier), add the following lines underneath the previous addition.
 After this, you are all set.
     ```fortran